Forgot login?

 Can I update or add something to my entry?

-If your description was incomplete, we suggest you delete your entry and re-enter.
-You may do this by logging in to the site with your email address and password.
-Then you may resubmit your entire entry.
+If your description was incomplete, you should delete your entry and re-enter.
+You may do this by 1) logging in to the site with your email address and password; 2) going to your profile page at http://contest.techbriefs.com/profile where you can delete your original entry; and 3) resubmitting your entire entry using the entry form.
 We cannot accept separate e-mail addendums or revisions.

 Can I update my "Meet the Entrant" questionnaire responses?

 Yes.
-You may log in to the web site to edit this information from your entrant home page.
+You may log in to the web site to edit this information from your entrant profile page.

 Can I change my "Meet the Entrant" questionnaire responses without changing my page views count?